alphagov/forms/research/2023-01-31_Usability_testing_with_private_beta_partner_form_creator.md

 # Usability testing with private beta partner form creator

+## 2023-01-31 / Sprint 21

+## Aims
+Test the usability of the form creator for creating a draft version of a partner department's form

+## Users
+- Civil Servants
+- 1

+## Methodology
+- Usability Testing

 ## Key Headlines

 - Form creator was able to create all questions without any major issues